putukrisna6/Ceritanya-Belajar-CP/README.md

 Currently all solutions are in C++

-Created in collaboration with Daniel Sugianto and Bayu Adjie Sidhartha
+Created in collaboration with Daniel Sugianto and Bayu Adjie Sidharta